Boarding Handbook

 On Fridays, all students return to the Boarding house or check in by 4:00 p.m.

-- Students in Grades 7 and 8 must be accompanied off-campus by either a parent or guardian, a Boarding staff member, or two DP students.
+• Students in Grades 7 and 8 must be accompanied off-campus by either a parent or guardian, a Boarding staff member, or a DP student.

-- Students in Grades 10–11 may leave campus with a friend (group of two), provided they sign out on REACH and verbally let staff know where they are going and when they will return.
-Grades 10–11 students may leave for two-hour intervals.
-Excursions lasting longer than two hours must be approved by a member of the Boarding team.
+• Students in Grades 9–11 may leave campus with a friend, provided they sign out on our off-campus sign-out sheet and verbally let the Boarding staff on duty know where they are going and when they will return.
+Students in Grades 9–11 may leave for three-hour intervals.

-- Students in Grade 12 may leave campus unaccompanied, provided they sign out on REACH and verbally let staff know where they are going and when they will return.
-Grade 12 students may leave for three-hour intervals.
 Excursions lasting longer than three hours must be approved by a member of the Boarding team.

+• Students in Grade 12 may leave campus unaccompanied, provided they sign out on our off-campus sign-out sheet and verbally let the Boarding staff on duty know where they are going and when they will return.
+Grade 12 students may leave for six-hour intervals.
+Excursions lasting longer than six hours must be approved by a member of the Boarding team.

 11:00 a.m.–1:00 p.m. - Brunch in the Christie-Pepall Dining Hall (Athletics and Wellness Centre)